Things to do in Hamilton – Everything you need to know

 One of these attractions is indeed Hobbiton, which is only a 1-hour drive from central Hamilton.

+We tried this tour ourselves, and, like many who came before us, our review of this tour is nothing short of exceptional.
 Whether you’re a fan or not, this is a local must-do!

 Fans of Peter Jackson’s interpretation of the ‘The Lord of the Rings’ will find themselves in a fantasty wonderland.